Chapter Eleven

 pacman -Qi nginx # info about an installed package

 The -Syu invocation, for Sync/refresh-Y/Upgrade, is the daily Arch ritual.
-Arch is a rolling release distribution, meaning there are no version numbers or release cycles — you simply upgrade whenever you feel like it, always receiving the latest upstream versions.
+Arch is a rolling release distribution, meaning there are no version numbers or release cycles.
+You simply upgrade whenever you feel like it, always receiving the latest upstream versions.

 The AUR (Arch User Repository) deserves a mention.
 It is not a traditional binary repository but a collection of community-maintained build scripts (called PKGBUILDs) for software not in the official repositories.
 Tools like yay or paru automate fetching, building, and installing from the AUR.
 It is one of the largest informal software collections in Linux, but because the scripts are community-maintained, you should read before running.